 Sample Map Breakdown

 Our example map is Mt.
 Bachelor in Oregon.
 Here are some of the items that individual patrollers requested to add to our existing base.

 With Mt.
-Bachelor being a Volcano you don’t want to ski to far and miss the way back.
+Bachelor being a Volcano, you don’t want to ski too far and miss the way back.
 On their catchline they have located markers along both sides in assisting in rescues.
-This ensures when a call goes out they can see where they are and navigate to the correct location on the fly.
+This ensures when a call goes out patrol can see where they are and navigate to the correct location.